my1396/Econ-Study/_posts/2022-08-02-Practice-Driving-Amar.md

 -   problem is first gear passing and stop to give way.
 Timing to steer right: after start off, right wing mirror is on the half the road;
     -   1st gear goes with clutch down, so you don't get your car to bump or stall.
     -   start off after waiting for traffic: hold biting point $\rightarrow$ release brake $\rightarrow$ give gas  $\rightarrow$ lift clutch slowly.
 Same procedure for upward slopes start off (hold biting point for a while, longer than you usually do).
-    -   observation: look at the right for pedestrians and parked cars if you have a clear way; look ahead for oncoming vehicles whom you give way to; should <span style='color:chartreuse'>focus more on the road ahead</span>, situation change fast with oncoming vehicles;
+    -   observation: look at the right for pedestrians and parked cars if you have a clear way; look ahead for oncoming vehicles whom you give way to; should <span style='color:#32CD32'>focus more on the road ahead</span>, situation change fast with oncoming vehicles;
 -   position on the center right; but not on the other side of the road (very dangerous) <span style='color:red'>[✘] </span>, keep staying on your side;
 -   car head points to the right slightly if there is a separate turning right lane;

 **mini roundabouts**

--   <span style='color:chartreuse'>do not brake</span> on the roundabout unless necessary.
+-   <span style='color:#32CD32'>do not brake</span> on the roundabout unless necessary.
 Once you are already on the roundabout, you have priority.

 **Maneuver**

--   clutch down to slow down; up to start off; <span style='color:chartreuse'>have to release brake early</span>, so you don't have a very high biting point of the clutch and dash off once release brake; 慢松离合，快松刹车。
+-   clutch down to slow down; up to start off; <span style='color:#32CD32'>have to release brake early</span>, so you don't have a very high biting point of the clutch and dash off once release brake; 慢松离合，快松刹车。

 **Road bumps**